Robert Louis Stevenson was a nineteenth century Scottish novelist famous for writing adventure and travel stories

 Mr Henderson’s Preparatory School, India Street.
 Edinburgh Academy.
 Robert Thomson’s private school in Frederick Street, Edinburgh.
 Edinburgh University.

-Chronology/Biography of Robert Louis Stevenson:
+Timeline/Biography of Robert Louis Stevenson:

 1851: The Stevenson family move to Number 1 Inverleith Terrace in Edinburgh.
 (Now numbered 9).

 1857: The Stevenson family move to 17 Heriot Row, Edinburgh.

 1862: The family travel to Bad Homburg in Germany to try and find a health cure for his father.

 1863: Family tour to the South of France, Northern Italy and Austria.
 Stevenson returns to Scotland for a short while and then goes top Mentone in France to stay with his father.